VIBRATION STUDY AND ANALYSIS

 RAW TIME WAVEFORM ANALYSIS

-Vibration study and analysis personnel will utilize the magnitude various signals to find out the source and nature of a problem.
-The most common measurement is that of vibration ? in units of acceleration, velocity or displacement.
-Study and analysis of the raw time waveform gives helpful data for troubleshooting many issues, involving those with gearboxes.
+>However, vibration study and analysis personnel will utilize the magnitude various signals to find out the source and nature of a problem.
+Moreover, the most common measurement is that of vibration ? in units of acceleration, velocity or displacement.
+Just as, Study and analysis of the raw time waveform gives helpful data for troubleshooting many issues, involving those with gearboxes.
 Impulsive vibration is better analyzed in the time domain.

 SPECTRUM ANALYSIS